isaacg1/isaacg1.github.io/_posts/2021-08-15-educational-media.md

 * Wikipedia Article: [Haven](https://en.m.wikipedia.org/wiki/Haven_(graph_theory)).
 I know understand treewidth better.
 A graph has treewidth at most k iff k + 1 pursuers can chase down a pursued, where the pursued can move through the graph edges, but can't move through the pursuers' nodes, and both sides know where the other is.
 Pursuers occupy k nodes while 1 pursuer moves.
 Tree decompositions are strategies for the pursuers, while havens are strategies for the pursued.

-* [FPT Algorithms](https://youtu.be/tpBxUmfagsY), by Daniel Mark at the Simons Institute.
+* Tutorial Video: [FPT Algorithms](https://youtu.be/tpBxUmfagsY), by Daniel Mark at the Simons Institute.

+* Research Discussion: [On the purported inconsistency of Peano arithmetic](https://golem.ph.utexas.edu/category/2011/09/the_inconsistency_of_arithmeti.html#c039523), by Edward Nelson and Terry Tao.
+Tao points out the flaw in Nelson's proposed proof of the inconsistency of Peano arithmetic.
+High-level, polite, effective discussion.